-Within two years after submitting the certification of permanent closure, the licensee must submit a post-shutdown decommissioning activities report (PSDAR) to the NRC.
+Within two years after submitting the certification of permanent closure, the licensee must submit a post-shutdown decommissioning activities report to the NRC.
 This report provides a description of the planned decommissioning activities, a schedule for accomplishing them, and an estimate of the expected costs.
-The PSDAR must discuss the reasons for concluding that environmental impacts associated with the site-specific decommissioning activities have already been addressed in previous environmental analyses.
-Otherwise, the licensee must request a license amendment for approval of the activities and submit to the NRC a report on the additional impacts of decommissioning on the environment.
+The report must discuss the reasons for concluding that environmental impacts associated with the site-specific decommissioning activities have already been addressed in previous environmental analyses.
+Otherwise, the licensee must request a license amendment for approval of the activities and submit to the NRC details on the additional impacts of decommissioning on the environment.

-After receiving a PSDAR, the NRC publishes a notice of receipt in the Federal Register, makes the report available for public review and comment, and holds a public meeting in the vicinity of the plant to discuss the licensee’s intentions.
+After receiving the report, the NRC publishes a notice of receipt in the Federal Register, makes the report available for public review and comment, and holds a public meeting in the vicinity of the plant to discuss the licensee’s intentions.

 2) Major Decommissioning Activities

-Ninety days after the NRC receives the PSDAR, the owner can begin major decommissioning activities without specific NRC approval.
+Ninety days after the NRC receives the planning report, the owner can begin major decommissioning activities without specific NRC approval.
 These include permanent removal of such major components as the reactor vessel, steam generators, large piping systems, pumps, and valves.

 However, decommissioning activities conducted without specific prior NRC approval must not prevent release of the site for possible unrestricted use, result in there being no reasonable assurance that adequate funds will be available for decommissioning, or cause any significant environmental impact not previously reviewed.
 If any decommissioning activity does not meet these terms, the licensee is required to submit a license amendment request, which would provide an opportunity for a public hearing.

 Initially, the owner can use up to 3 percent of its set-aside funds for decommissioning planning.
-The remainder becomes available 90 days after submittal of the PSDAR unless the NRC staff has raised objections.
+The remainder becomes available 90 days after submittal of the planning report unless the NRC staff has raised objections.

 3) License Termination Activities

-The owner is required to submit a LTP within two years of the expected license termination.
-The plan addresses each of the following: site characterization, identification of remaining site dismantlement activities, plans for site remediation, detailed plans for final radiation surveys for release of the site, method for demonstrating compliance with the radiological criteria for license termination, updated site-specific estimates of remaining decommissioning costs, and a supplement to the environmental report that describes any new information or significant environmental changes associated with the owner’s proposed termination activities.
+The owner is required to submit a license termination plan within two years of the expected license termination.
+The plan addresses each of the following: site characterization, remaining site dismantlement activities, plans for site remediation, detailed plans for final radiation surveys for release of the site, updated estimates of remaining decommissioning costs, and a supplement to the environmental report describing any new information or significant environmental changes associated with the final cleanup.
 Most plans envision releasing the site to the public for unrestricted use, meaning any residual radiation would be below NRC’s limits of 25 millirem annual exposure and there would be no further regulatory controls by the NRC.
-Any plan proposing release of a site for restricted use must describe the site’s end use, documentation on public consultation, institutional controls, and financial assurance needed to comply with the requirements for license termination for restricted release.
+Any plan proposing release of a site for restricted use must describe the site’s end use, public consultation, institutional controls, and financial assurance needed to comply with the requirements for license termination for restricted release.

-The LTP requires NRC approval of a license amendment.
+The license termination report requires NRC approval of a license amendment.
 Before approval can be given, an opportunity for hearing is published and a public meeting is held near the plant site.

-The NRC uses a standard review plan (NUREG-1700, “Standard Review Plan for Evaluating Nuclear Power Reactor License Termination Plans)” to ensure high quality and uniformity of LTP reviews.
-The standard review plan is available to the public so that NRC’s review process is understood clearly.
+The NRC uses a standard review plan (NUREG-1700, “Standard Review Plan for Evaluating Nuclear Power Reactor License Termination Plans”) to ensure high quality and uniformity of the license termination plan reviews.

-If the remaining dismantlement has been performed in accordance with the approved LTP and the termination survey demonstrates that the facility and site are suitable for release, the NRC issues a letter terminating the operating license.
+If the remaining dismantlement has been performed in accordance with the approved LTP and the NRC’s final survey demonstrates that the facility and site are suitable for release, the NRC issues a letter terminating the operating license.

 The following table lists those plants that have been permanently shut down.
-The section following the table describes work underway at 14 of these plants that are currently in some phase of the decommissioning process.
+The section following the table describes work underway at 17 plants currently in some phase of the decommissioning process.